Reichstag (North German Confederation)

-The Reichstag (/de/) of the North German Confederation was the federal state's lower house of parliament.
-The popularly elected Reichstag was responsible for federal legislation together with the Bundesrat, the upper house whose members were appointed by the governments of the individual states to represent their interests.
+The Reichstag (/de/) of the North German Confederation was the federal state's parliament.
+The popularly elected Reichstag was responsible for federal legislation together with the Bundesrat, whose members were appointed by the governments of the individual states to represent their interests.
 Executive power lay with the Bundesrat and the king of Prussia acting as Bundespräsidium, or head of state.
 The Reichstag debated and approved or rejected taxes and expenditures and could propose laws in its own right.
 To become effective, all laws required the approval of both the Bundesrat and the Reichstag.
 Voting rights in Reichstag elections were advanced for the time, granting universal, equal, and secret suffrage to men above the age of 25.

 When the German Empire was established in 1871, the North German Reichstag formed the basis of the new Reichstag of the German Empire.

 Background

 The draft constitution

 Following Prussia's victory in the 1866 Austro-Prussian War, Otto von Bismarck, who was then minister president of Prussia, prepared a draft constitution for the North German Confederation in which the Reichstag was to form the representative body of the people.
 It was to take its place alongside the monarchical-federal executive power of the Bundesrat and the Bundespräsidium – the head of state in the person of the king of Prussia, William I. The Reichstag was to be given the powers of a popular legislative body customary for the era and was meant to counterbalance both monarchical influences and the particularism of the 22 states that made up the Confederation.
 Equally important for Bismarck was integrating the liberal-national movement into the Reichstag.
 Unlike the parliaments of the individual German states, it was to be elected by universal, equal, and secret manhood suffrage rather than by class or census suffrage, under which votes were weighted differently based on income, rank in society, and other qualifications.
 The voting age was twenty-six.
 Although the Reichstag was weaker than the other federal bodies, it was not marginalized in the drafting of the constitution.

 Bismarck's stipulation that there be no pay for deputies was directed primarily against the election of workers' representatives, who would find it financially difficult to run for office.
 It was also intended to separate Reichstag membership from public employment, which meant that the many civil servants in state parliaments and the other public servants who formed a core part of Germany's liberal movement would be excluded.